Our Programs

 Pharmacy

-This mobile pantry is open to Solano Public Health patients who have been prescribed a box of healthy shelf-stable food and fresh produce by their medical provider.
+This mobile pantry is open to Solano County Public Health patients who have been prescribed healthy, shelf-stable food and fresh produce by their medical provider.

 School Pantry